-The ancient and fragile cultural landscapes of the Otway Coast are rich in Aboriginal values.
+The ancient and dynamic cultural landscapes of the Otway Coast are rich in Aboriginal values.
 Working with Eastern Maar Aboriginal Corporation to ensure the Great Ocean Road Coastal Trail acknowledges a balanced history of the region, while supporting Traditional Owners to create opportunities to actively shape the future of their traditional lands, waterways, and seas.

-Trail Master Plan
+Trail Master Plan and Engagement

 - September 2021 – Trail Master Plan consultant announced

 - October / November 2021 – community consultation on Concept Route